logiquebox/30DaysOfPython/README.md

 # 30DaysOfPython
-This repository will document my progress with the #30DaysOfPython challenge
+This repository will document our progress with the #30DaysOfPython challenge

-Navigate into workspace to see code refrences
+Navigate into workspace to see code refrences for each day